22 July 2020

 1. When it comes to patterns, near enough is good enough

 Further, patterns from one domain are recognized in another.
-Observing abstract art, a person might recognize similarities to signs of the zodiac, that the position of key visual elements is ordered by the prime number sequence, or that natural patterns inspire the designing of strong, lightweight engineered structures.
+Observing abstract art, a person might recognize similarities to signs of the zodiac.
+We look at the stars and see saucepans and animals.

 This cross-domain pattern matching is a key element in creativity and problem solving.